By Chere Di Boscio

 The designer learned how to recreate the style of the Kuna in her own work: “with the permission of the chiefs, I spent some time with a very traditional community on the tiny island of Soledad Miria, working with the goldsmiths on my last collection of jewellery,” she says.

-Small has also undertaken ethical projects in countries around Africa and in Afghanistan, more of which you can see here.
+Small has also undertaken ethical projects in countries around Africa and in Afghanistan.

 This is clearly a woman as obsessed with people as much as beauty, and every piece Small creates tells not only her own story and those of the many people she’s been inspired by, but of the wearer, too.